darylnauman/100-days-of-code/log.md

 **Today's Progress**: Started reviewing some concepts from yesterday.
 Moved on to more about the box model including box-sizing and explored columns.
 Finished CSS Essential Training 1 by @christinatruong at @lynda! #100DaysOfCode

 **Thoughts**: Feeling pretty good -- need more work on clearing floats, although I feel better about this now.
 Columns make sense but will want to play with them more too.
-Glad to have made it through CSS Essential Training 1!
+Pleased to have made it through CSS Essential Training 1!

 ### Day [day]: May [date], 2019 [day of week]